openshift-labs/learn-katacoda/intro-openshift/transferring-files/04-synchronizing-files-with-a-container.md

 Resolving deltas: 100% (45/45), done.
 ```

-Now run the following command to have ``oc rsync`` to perform live synchronisation of the code, copying any changes from the ``blog-django-py`` directory up to the container.
+Now run the following command to have ``oc rsync`` perform live synchronisation of the code, copying any changes from the ``blog-django-py`` directory up to the container.

 ``oc rsync blog-django-py/. $POD:/opt/app-root/src --no-perms --watch &``{{execute}}